Local Area & Activities

 The neighbours are, on the whole, welcoming:

-- Birds — mostly keep to themselves, though some are opportunistic.
-Stay alert, stay small, stay in your room if uncertain.
+- Birds: mostly keep to themselves, though some will try their luck.
+Stay alert, stay small, stay in your room if unsure.

-- Lizards — sunbathe nearby but are generally more interested in warming up than hunting.
+- Lizards: sunbathe nearby but are usually more interested in warming up than hunting.

-- Humans — the ones who built the hotel.
-They observe from a distance, occasionally top up the water, and find the whole arrangement delightful.
+- Humans: the ones who built the hotel.
+They watch from a distance, top up the water now and then, and find the whole setup delightful.

 Getting Here

-The Insect Hotel is accessible by air only.
+The Insect Hotel is reached by air only.
 Navigate by:

-- Scent — follow the fragrance of blooming fynbos
+- Scent: follow the smell of blooming fynbos

-- Sight — look for the wooden structure facing south-east, near the garden boundary
+- Sight: look for the wooden structure facing south-east, near the garden edge

 Travel advisory

-Wind conditions can be challenging, especially in winter and during south-easterly gales in summer.
-Plan your approach accordingly.
-We recommend arriving on calm mornings for the smoothest landing.
+Wind conditions can be tough, especially in winter and during south-easterly gales in summer.
+Plan your approach with care.
+We suggest arriving on calm mornings for the smoothest landing.